benjamincjackson/unix_tips_etc/parallelisation-and-priority/GNU-parallel-primer.md

  * The `$(my-configs/*)` bit is the list of values you want to apply to the function.
 This can be anything really, as long as it is an iterable set of items, I usually test this out using a little shell script before I run a big process.

+There are many, many, many more options and things that you can do.
+The idea of this little intro is to get you going with the simplest case.
+[Check out the GNU parallel pages for the proper manual.](https://www.gnu.org/doc/doc.html)

  #### Examples